Are you overstimulated? Learn why a relaxing bath is a perfect way to soothe, comfort, and restore the senses for a Highly Sensitive Person.

 Highly sensitive people understand the value of having a peaceful and safe place to retreat to.
 After a long day of tension, it’s critical to develop a tranquil habit.

-Bathing is as much about self-care and relaxation as it is about getting clean!
+Taking a bath is as much about self-care and relaxation as it is about getting clean!
 You want to get the most out of your bathing experience as possible.
 This article explains how to create the most relaxing bath ritual as a highly sensitive person.
-It also highlights the mental and physical benefits of including this activity in your daily routine.
+It also highlights the mental and physical benefits of including this activity in your routine.

 The Ways Taking a Bath Promotes Restorative Relaxation For the Highly Sensitive Person